How much is 1 USD in VND today?

 USD price today

 The EUR/USD pair fell after the European Central Bank (ECB) raised its key interest rate to a record high of 4%.
-This could be the final move in the EU's more than year-long fight against inflation as the eurozone economy continues to shrink.
+This could be the final move in the EU's more than year-long battle against inflation as the eurozone economy continues to shrink.

-“ECB President Christine Lagarde is hinting that this could be the last rate hike,” said Erik Bregar, a foreign exchange and precious metals expert at Silver Gold Bull.
-“The reason is that if you keep rates high for a period of time, it will work.
-And then I think every single US data point has been better than expected, jobless claims, retail sales, PPI headlines.
+“ECB President Christine Lagarde is hinting that this could be the last rate hike, because if you keep rates high for a period of time, it will work,” said Erik Bregar, head of foreign exchange and precious metals at Silver Gold Bull.
+“And then I think every single US data point has been better than expected, jobless claims, retail sales, PPI.
 Everything is bullish for the dollar.”

-The Fed is expected to keep interest rates steady at the end of its policy meeting on September 19-20 (the probability is currently 97% according to the FedWatch Tool).
+The FED is expected to keep interest rates steady at the end of its policy meeting on September 19-20 (the probability is currently 97% according to the FedWatch Tool).

 Source